 The school is here for the benefit of the students.
 The staff is here to assist each student in becoming a responsible adult.
 If a student has suggestions that could improve the school, the student should feel free to offer them.
-Written suggestions may be presented directly to the Principal.
+Written suggestions may be presented directly to the Principal or to the student government.

 When concerns or grievances arise, the best way to resolve the issue is through communication.
 No student will be harassed by any staff member or need fear reprisal for the proper expression of a legitimate concern.
-Any suggestions, concerns, and grievances may be directed to the Principal.
+Any suggestions, concerns, and grievances may be directed to the Principal or to the student government.